Xetibo/ReSet-Plugins/README.md

 ### Flatpak

 Flatpak does not allow ReSet to ship plugins directly, therefore, you would be required to download the compiled binaries within this repository and manually copy them to the plugin directory as defined in [Confirmation](#confirmation)

+## Configuration

+Configuration can be found in the respective plugin folders.